 The mission of the Community Platform is to work together to develop and promote a shared analysis, policies and action based on our values.

 The Values of the Community Platform are: Dignity, Economic Equality, Participation, Social Justice, Solidarity and Sustainability.

 The main activities of the Platform are:

-- Promoting policies through participation in the Community and Voluntary Pillar and its liaison with Government Ministers and Departments and through public statements
+- Promoting policies through participation in national structures (such as the Community and Voluntary Pillar), liaising with Government Ministers and Departments and through public statements.

 An Ireland that is inclusive, sustainable and equal